microsoft/AirSim/docs/event_sim.md

 ```
 event_img, events = ev_sim.image_callback(img, ts_delta)
 ```
-The callback returns an event image as a one dimensional array of +1/-1 values, thus indicating only whether events were seen at each pixel, but not the timing/number of events.
+This function, which behaves similar to a callback (called every time a new image is received) returns an event image as a one dimensional array of +1/-1 values, thus indicating only whether events were seen at each pixel, but not the timing/number of events.
 This one dimensional array can be converted into the red/blue event image as seen in the function `convert_event_img_rgb`. `events` is a numpy array of events, each of format `<x> <y> <timestamp> <pol>`.

 Through the callback, the event sim computes the difference between the past and the current image, and computes a stream of events which is then returned as a numpy array.
 This can then be appended to a file.